CRobeck/instrument-amdgpu-kernels/README.md

 ### Implemented Instrumentation Passes
 [Device Function Kernel Injection](#example-1-transformation-pass-to-inject-a-device-function-into-an-amdgpu-kernel) - Transformation pass that inserts (injects) a device function into an existing HIP GPU kernel.

+[Read Register Contents With Inline ASM Injection](#example-2-transformation-pass-to-inject-reading-register-contents-into-an-amdgpu-kernel) - Transformation pass that inserts (injects) an Inline ASM function that reads the value in the vector register VGPR V0, makes a new integer variable, places the register contents in to the new variable, and injects it into an existing HIP GPU kernel.

 # Getting Started

 ## Build LLVM